-Mark Quagliano filed an appeal from the June 4, 2012, reference 05, decision that denied benefits.
+Mark Quagliano filed an appeal from the June 13, 2012, reference 03, decision that denied benefits based on an agency conclusion that his separation from the employer had been adjudicated as part of an earlier claim for benefits.
 After due notice was issued, a hearing was started on July 12, 2012 and concluded on July 18, 2012.
 Mr. Quagliano participated.
 Stephanie Van Dellen of Employers Unity represented the employer and presented testimony through Jerry Zick and Terry Mertins.
-The hearing in this matter was consolidated with the hearing in Appeal Number 12A-UI-07283-JTT and the parties waived any defect in notice concerning that companion case.
+The hearing in this matter was consolidated with the hearing in Appeal Number 12A-UI-07282-JTT.
+The parties waived any defect in notice concerning that the present case.
 Exhibits A through P and Department Exhibits D-1 through D-4 were received into evidence.